ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/table-switch.md

 ### SCHEMAFUL_DSV { #schemaful_dsv }

-When installing the `enable_table_index=true` option for tables in [SCHEMAFUL_DSV](../../../user-guide/storage/formats.md#schemaful_dsv) format, the table index will be recorded in all lines of the table with the first field, before the schema colmns.
+When installing the `enable_table_index=true` option for tables in [SCHEMAFUL_DSV](../../../user-guide/storage/formats.md#schemaful_dsv) format, the table index will be recorded in all lines of the table with the first field, before the schema columns.

 ## Examples